mbabynames search ✿

 Vienna Marie

-"noble and strong" (Vienna) meets "bitter, beloved" (Marie).
+"from wine country" (Vienna) meets "bitter, beloved" (Marie).
 The combination reads as complete.
 Neither name overshadows the other.
 Marie (1 syllable) provides a firm close after the longer Vienna.

 Vienna Anne